selfr-eo/braidedSP/README.md

 > [!CAUTION]
 > braidedSP has had limited testing but further developments may come.
 Installation via the following methods is not garunteed to work and may requre trouble shooting on your part.

 While the package can be install directly from github using pip, there are a few caveats.
 The package relies upon GDAL which cannot be installed with a simple 'pip install gdal' command.
 We recommend installing gdal prior to package installation via your normal route or through conda-forge with the following command.
-We have not tested different gdal version but have pinned this specific gdal version to ensure compatability with the rasterio version pinned within the pyproject.toml
+We have not tested different gdal versions but have pinned this specific gdal version to ensure compatibility with the rasterio version pinned within the pyproject.toml

 > Note: Ensure that `conda` or `mamba` are installed on your system before running the following command.
 ```sh